dankamongmen/notcurses/README.md

 Most operating systems seem reasonable targets, but I only have Linux and FreeBSD available for testing.

-notcurses makes use of the Terminfo library shipped with NCURSES.
+notcurses makes use of the Terminfo library shipped with NCURSES. notcurses uses Terminfo wherever possible, benefiting greatly from its portability and thoroughness.

 notcurses opens up advanced functionality for the interactive user on workstations, phones, laptops, and tablets, at the expense of e.g.